postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 For collections and environments, [create a fork](/docs/collaborating-in-postman/version-control-for-collections/#forking-a-collection) and request to merge changes using a [pull request](/docs/collaborating-in-postman/version-control-for-collections/#creating-pull-requests).

 For APIs, navigate to the API and version.
 Select **Definition** > **Request Access** to request an editor role.

-If you are a team hoping to drum up collaboration from the public, you can...

-Best practices...

-Signs of a healthy public workspace include...

 ## Next steps